MEDIA RESOURCE: Fire Prevention Fee

 Property owners can pay their fire prevention fee from their bank account online at https://efile.boe.ca.gov/boe/login_choice.jsp.
 Feepayers can pay by credit card http://www.boe.ca.gov/elecsrv/payinternet.htm online or by calling 1-855-292-8931.
 Those who choose to pay by check or money order should include their fire feepayer account number in the memo section.
 Checks should be made payable to the State Board of Equalization

 - Billings will be mailed by county in alphabetical order.
-See the schedule for Fiscal Year 2013-14 for more details.
+See the mailing schedule for more details.

 - Fire prevention fee bills are officially referred to as a notice of determination